 Metal detecting on our land

-Metal detecting is a popular and growing hobby which can help increase our understanding of the past.
-As such, we work with metal detecting clubs and societies to support their interest through activities that could help us unearth finds on our properties for future generations to appreciate and enjoy.
-To do this effectively, we currently allow metal detecting on our land under the control of a Licence Agreement.
+Metal detecting is a popular hobby that can help increase our understanding of the past.
+We work with metal detecting clubs and individuals on research projects that can help us unearth finds on our properties for future generations to appreciate and to increase our understanding of the places we look after.

-These conditions apply to anyone wanting to use a metal detector, whether they are members of metal detecting clubs, universities, students, local amenity societies or private individuals.
-We take this approach as we believe it's currently the best way to continue to look after the special places in our care.
+These conditions apply to everyone, whether they are members of metal detecting clubs, amateur archaeologists, students, academics, professional archaeological companies or private individuals.
+We take this approach as we believe it is the best way to continue to look after the special places in our care.

-Only a National Trust Archaeologist can issue a Licence Agreement.
-Our property staff, tenants and farmers are not authorised to give permission to metal detect on Trust land.
+Only a National Trust Archaeologist can issue an Archaeological Research Agreement.
+Other members of National Trust staff, tenants and farmers are not authorised to give permission to metal detect on Trust land.

 Finds and treasure

 All finds, with the exception of ‘treasure’, remain the property of the National Trust.
 Under the Treasure Act 1996 anything that might be considered ‘treasure’ must be reported to the local Coroner or Portable Antiquities Scheme (PAS) Finds Liaison Officer (FLO) within 14 days.